 Everyone is welcome to join a team—whether you're into birding, love exploring nature, or just want a good reason to get outside on a spring day.
-During Bird-a-thon weekend, all teams will compete head-to-head by earning points (from nature activities and/or birding) and by attempting to identify the greatest number of bird species in 24 hours.
+During Bird-a-thon weekend, all teams will compete head-to-head by fundraising and by attempting to identify the greatest number of bird species in 24 hours.

-→ Every participant is strongly encouraged to fundraise for their team. ←
+→ Every participant is asked to fundraise for their team. ←

 ALL TEAM MEMBERS

 - Must follow the Birding Code of Ethics.

 - Must bird within Massachusetts state lines.

 - May have as many non-competitive birders and fundraisers as they can recruit

 Teams may form a sub-group of birders in order to compete for the following birding awards: Brewster Cup, Forbush Award, and County Cup.
 Birders who wish to participate in a competitive birding sub-group:

 - Will alert their Team Captain(s) via the TeamRaiser registration process.

 - Will be capped at no more than 76 competitive subgroup members per team.